Eligibility for Services ...........

 Intake Department: 740-397-4607, email@example.com

 Family Resources (FR), formerly known as Family Support Services or FSS, aids families in meeting the unique needs of an individual with a disability.
 Families are reimbursed for certain approved expenses necessary to take care of the family member in their home.
 FR reimburses the costs of temporary care (respite), home modifications, special equipment, special diet, and training or counseling for families.
 FR is flexible to support families in meeting their unique needs.
 The amount of the expense that is reimbursed is based on the availability of funds.
 Families must enroll yearly.
 An individual does not need to be enrolled with the County Board of Developmental Disabilities to receive FR but they do need to be eligible for services by meeting all eligibility requirements.
-If you are intrested or have any questions regarding this service, please contact Sharon Beck at 740-397-4656 or email: firstname.lastname@example.org.
+If you are intrested or have any questions regarding this service, please contact the intake department at 740-397-4656 or email: firstname.lastname@example.org.

 COUNSELING, SUPERVISION, TRAINING AND EDUCATION